HLOverflow/PicoCtf2017-Write-up/level1/MasterChallenge/WRITEUP.md

 ![](Screenshots/4_lvl1.png)

-When we click submit, validate returns true and we got out flag.
+When we click submit, validate returns true and we got our flag.

 The flag is client_side_is_the_dark_sidebde1f567656f8c9b654a1ec24e1ff889